File Transfer Time Calculator

 About File Transfer Time Calculator

-Remember: file sizes are in bytes, speeds are usually in bits.
-1 byte = 8 bits.
-A 100 Mbps connection transfers 12.5 MB per second, not 100 MB per second.
+The catch is that file sizes are measured in bytes (B), while network speeds are usually quoted in bits per second (bps).
+Since 1 byte = 8 bits, you need to multiply the file size in bytes by 8 before dividing by the speed.
+A 100 Mbps connection transfers 12.5 MB per second, not 100 MB.

 Connection Speed Reference